 - Litmus provides assistance in the event of a data breach: If a data breach occurs at Litmus and your data is affected, we will notify you timely and provide you with details of the breach in order for you meet your notification obligations to applicable supervisory authorities and assess the impact it may have upon your organization.

 - Litmus will provide you with the information you require so that you can satisfy yourself that you are choosing a GDPR-compliant service provider: Litmus shall make information available regarding our compliance with our obligations as a data processor.
 See our Trust Center for details regarding third-party certifications and audits here.
 If you need additional information, we are happy to assist you by completing reasonable information security and audit questionnaires.

 7. How can I execute the Litmus DPA?

-The Litmus DPA is available online here, and has been pre-signed by Litmus.
+A Pre-signed DPA is available online here for Litmus, and here for Kickdynamic.
 To access and review the DPA, enter your name and email address into the landing page.
 Please note, entering this information does not automatically result in signing the Litmus DPA.
 You may either (a) review and sign the Litmus DPA online, and a fully-executed copy will be automatically sent to your email address, or (b) download a copy for review, and then sign and return it to email@example.com.
 Please note that this process only applies to situations where the Litmus DPA is being signed in isolation.
 Where a customer signs the Litmus DPA as part of their agreement with Litmus, it will not need to follow this process.

 8. What is contained within the exhibits to the Litmus DPA?